 - Mount Sinai staff are available 24 hours a day, seven days a week, 365 days a year.
 Whenever you call, you will speak to a Mount Sinai employee, never an answering service or call center.

 - Mount Sinai Memorial Parks and Mortuaries is locally owned by Sinai Temple of Los Angeles.

 - We can usually offer 24-hour notice for burial arrangements for the most traditional families.

 - We have close ties to Chevra Kadisha burial societies throughout Southern California.

 - If you do not have an established relationship with a Rabbi or synagogue, we can help you chose a Rabbi or Cantor whose background matches your own.

 - Every Mount Sinai Funeral Service Director is of the Jewish faith.

-- In keeping with the Jewish traditions of respect, our mortuary is staffed at all times with at least one male and one female employee.
-For modesty purposes, our female staff members handle sanitary care and dressing for women and our male staff members will handle sanitary care and dressing for men.
+- In keeping with the Jewish traditions of respect, our mortuary is always staffed with at least one male and one female employee.
+For modesty purposes, our female staff members handle sanitary care and dressing for women and our male staff members handle sanitary care and dressing for men.